Ricardo Chará

-Ricardo Chará Lerma (born 24 May 1990) is a Colombian footballer who plays as a defender, and who is currently a free agent.
+Ricardo Chará Lerma (born 24 May 1990) is a Colombian former professional footballer who played as a defender.

 Club career

 Early career

 Chara started his youth career with his hometown club Cali.
 He then made his first team debut for Centauros Villavicencio in the Categoría Primera B.

 Udinese

 In summer 2008, he was signed by Deportes Quindío.
 He then scouted by Udinese.
 As the club run out of non-EU registration quota, as signed Alexis and Odion Ighalo.
 Along with new signing Dušan Basta, they were signed by another Italian club, then re-signed them in order to borrow the quota.

 Chara left for Cagliari on a 1-year loan from Quindío on 1 September 2008.
 In January 2009, Chara left "on loan" from Cagliari to Udinese and played at Udinese Primavera under-20 team.
 In summer 2009, along with Basta, they were signed permanently.

 On 14 January 2010, he played his first match for Udinese.
 He substituted Simone Pepe in the 87th minute, on a Coppa Italia Round of 16 match.
 The match Udinese won Lumezzane of Italian Lega Pro Prima Divisione (third division) 2–0.

 On 31 August 2010, Udinese signed Gabriele Angella along with Diego Fabbrini in co-ownership deal for €3 million.
-As part of the deal, Chará and Flavio Lazzari joined Empoli, also in co-ownership deal for a peppercorn in 3-year contract.
+As part of the deal, Chará and Flavio Lazzari joined Empoli, also in co-ownership deal for a peppercorn in three-year contract.

 In June 2012 Udinese reacquired Chará.